 This is a follow up story for Mobile Pixels.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Jack Yao, along with my co-founder Stephen, we are the founders of Mobile Pixels Inc. We are in the business of designing and manufacturing novel portable laptop monitors.

 Our flagship product is the Trio monitors.
 These monitors can be paired with any laptop, simply slide the monitor out and connect the cable, and it is on.
 We have also recently completed a Kickstarter campaign for the Duex Series monitor, which raised more than $1MM in presale revenue.

 We finished last year with around $13.6MM in sales, up from the $4.2MM from the year before.
 We hope to end with $24MM in sales this year.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Since we spoke last time, our revenue tripled last year and is on track to double again this year.
 I think with the pandemic and the shift to WFH, our product is more relevant than ever.
 Initially, I had thought that the end of traveling will translate into a downturn for our business, but it turned out to be the opposite.
 Our monitor freed people from being chained to their desks, now they can work in their backyard, living room, or anywhere.
 Essentially transforming any space in their home into a workroom.